digital-work-lab/literature-review-seminar/index.md

 *Assistant Professor of Information Systems*
 *Otto-Friedrich Universität Bamberg*

-My name is [Gerit Wagner](docs/instructor.html), and I am your instructor.
+My name is Gerit Wagner, and I am your instructor.
 I have worked extensively in this area, and I love to share my excitement for a variety of literature review topics, types, methods, and tools.
+You can read more about my work [here](docs/instructor.html).

 <br style="clear:both">